How to Start a Forex Broker Company: The 2026 Edition

 IT / Tech Support

-Coordinates with platform and bridge vendors, manages uptime, and handles incident response.
+Coordinates with vendors, manages uptime, handles incidents.

-Many new brokers outsource some functions (e.g., IT hosting, compliance policies) but keep dealing and support in-house.
 Read our forex brokerage bank account guide to understand how to open corporate accounts.

 Step 6: Launch, Market, and Scale